yassinrahim/NumberToWords-Solidity/README.md

 This library was made by refractoring the following number-to-words repository: https://github.com/marlun78/number-to-words

-Contains some util methods for converting numbers into words, ordinal words and ordinal numbers.
+Contains some util methods for converting numbers into words.

 ## Install
 `npm install numbertowords-solidity`